 When you are generating electricity by a diesel engine with alternator then there is some basic step and procedure for engine troubleshooting.
-The alternator may not bother you but I cannot trust engine.
-Engine problem can happen any time without any notice.
+The alternator may not bother you but I cannot trust the engine.
+Engine problems can happen at any time without any notice.

-Only a proper inspection and scheduled maintenance can minimize the breakdown of engine and supply uninterrupted flow of electricity.
+Only a proper inspection and scheduled maintenance can minimize the breakdown of the engine and supply an uninterrupted flow of electricity.

 Explanation – Caterpillar Diesel Engine Generator Troubleshooting Procedure:

-Less Compression: Static compression ratio for an internal or an external combustion engine is a value that use to represents the ratio of the volume of the engine combustion chamber from its largest capacity to its smallest capacity.
+Less Compression: The static compression ratio for an internal or an external combustion engine is a value that use to represents the ratio of the volume of the engine combustion chamber from its largest capacity to its smallest capacity.

 It is one of the fundamental specifications for many common combustion type engines.
 Now if the engine cylinder compression is less then it cannot produce enough heat to burn the fuel.
 For this reason, it can be a little bit difficult to start the engine.